Best Winter Activities to do on Long Island This Season

 See the LuminoCity Festival

 If the other Lantern festivals didn’t do you justice, then head to LuminoCity Festival at Eisenhower Park in East Meadow, NY.
-The lights and decorations will cover a span of 17 acres with the new 2022 theme of “Pure Magic.”
+In 2022, the lights and decorations covered a span of 17 acres, so we can expect this year to be just as grand.

 Admission: $32 plus taxes and fees For ages 12+; Ages 3-12 $19 plus taxes and fees.
 Get tickets here.